tarashakhurana/detecting-invisible-people/README.md

 ## Note

-Although it is easy to run any monocular depth estimator and store their output (usually given as disparity) in an `.npy` file, I will likely release my depth maps for the MOT17 dataset over the Halloween weekend.
+Although it is easy to run any monocular depth estimator and store their output (usually given as disparity) in an `.npy` file, I have added a script in `tools/demo_images.py` which can save the `.npy` files for you.
+Note that this script should be run after setting up the [MegaDepth](https://github.com/zl548/MegaDepth) codebase and copying this file to its root directory.
+I will likely also release my own depth maps for the MOT17 dataset over the Halloween weekend.

+If you try to run the metrics, I have given my [groundtruth JSON](./evaluation) (as expected by `pycocotools`).